 Penny stocks give you the opportunity to turn $1,000 into $5,000 or even $10,000 in a short period of time.
 When penny stocks move, they often soar quickly and can grow your account in a hurry.

 How Much Do You Need to Invest in Penny Stocks?

-I recommend starting out with a smaller amount if you're a beginner.
+I recommend trading with a smaller amount if you're a beginner.
 Most newbies lose money at first because investing in penny stocks takes time, patience, and experience to understand the stock patterns and rules of the game.
 These penny stocks don't trade like Apple or Amazon.
 Penny stocks are extremely volatile and you can lose a lot in a hurry if you aren't careful.

 $500 to $2,000 is enough to get started.
-THe best amount is $1,000 because it gives you enough money to learn along the way while making some gains.
+The best amount is $1,000 because it gives you enough money to learn along the way while making some gains.

-How to Find Penny Stocks to Invest in
+How to Find the Best Penny Stocks

 The first place to look is at the daily volume leaders.
 Penny stocks move higher or lower due to volume.
 You want to target stocks with at least 1,000,000 volume on an given day.